nathants/libaws/readme.md

 - setting `cors=true` uses `*` for allowed origins. to specify one or more explicit origins, do this instead:
   - `corsorigin=http://localhost:8080`
   - `corsorigin=https://example.com`

+- note: bucket acl can only be set at bucket creation time

 - schema:
   ```yaml